fedeoliv/docker-spark-kafka/README.md

-# Data Engineering: Local environment with Apache Spark and Kafka clusters
+# Data Engineering: Local environment for Apache Spark and Kafka clusters

 This repository showcases a local environment for data engineers, leveraging the use of Docker containers to bootstrap Apache Spark and Kafka clusters.